Komron-Mirzo/php-intermediate/README.md

-# PHP Applications Intermediate Level OOP, MVC
+# PHP Projects Intermediate Level OOP, MVC
 These are the intermediate level PHP projects using OOP principles and custom MVC framework.
 All projects include the database and necessary assets.

 ---